7 Signs Of A Quarter Life Crisis And How To Overcome It

 6. You Compare Yourself To Others

-On a related note, another one of the major signs of a quarter life crisis is constant comparing.
+On a related note, another one of the major signs of a quarter-life crisis is constantly comparing.
 You'll find you're always looking at others to see how you measure up, trying to find out whether you're where you're “supposed to be” at this point in your life.

 In addition, you'll almost always find a way to interpret the facts to support your fear that you're coming up short.
 And even if you're not 100% sure that you want the things that other people in your peer group have, you wonder if you're really an adequate adult if you don't have these things in your life.

 Finally, any kind of life crisis can lead to a lack of motivation.
 Lacking motivation in life is often an indication that you're uninspired, drained, and clueless about where to go next.

 In the case of a quarter-life crisis, your lethargy can partly come from the underlying belief that no matter how hard you work, you'll never achieve the things that could make you feel excited, fulfilled, and vital.

 Thankfully, it is possible to turn this lack of motivation into a genuine drive for positive change.
 We'll look at how you might do that in the next section.